top of page

 Skin Hyperpigmentation is a treatment that uses chemical substances to improve skin tone by lessening the concentration of melanin.

 Several chemical products have been shown to be effective in skin lightening.
-Most skin lightening treatments, can reduce or block some amount of melanin production acting by inhibiting Tyrosinase which is the main enzime in melanin production.
+Most skin lightening treatments, can reduce or block some amount of melanin production by inhibiting Tyrosinasethe main enzyme producing melanin.
 Other treatments contain melanin inhibiting products or exfoliants (either topical cosmetic or chemical peels).

 PRE MELANIN SYNTHESIS